 After graduating from Otago, Aitken accepted a postgraduate scholarship, and began working at the University of Edinburgh under Professor Edmund Taylor Whittaker (1873-1956).
 During the course of his studies, Aitken's wife became pregnant with their first child, and he began to show signs of the mental illness which would blight his later years.
 His research was not prospering, and he began to fear he would be unable to submit his PhD on time.
 Weeks of illness followed, though in the course of his treatment, Aitken found the solution to his problem almost instantaneously, and managed to submit his thesis on time.
 The thesis was awarded the DSc rather than the PhD, an honour which both pleased and surprised Aitken, particularly since his illness had necessitated submitting the thesis hurriedly.

 On the completion of his DSc, Aitken was appointed Lecturer in Actuarial Mathematics at Edinburgh University.
 In 1936, he was named Reader in Statistics.
-In 1946, he succeeded Whittaker in the Chair of Pure Mathematics, where he remained until he retired in 1965.
-For a short time during World War II, he also worked as a codebreaker at Bletchley Park, though this part of his life remains wrapped in mystery.
+In 1946, he succeeded Whittaker in the Chair of Mathematics, where he remained until he retired in 1965.

 Aitken befriended Walter Ledermann (1911-2009) as a visiting student and introduced him to Sir Godfrey Hilton Thomson (1881-1955), holder of the Bell Chair of Education at the University of Edinburgh, and Director of Edinburgh Provincial Training Centre (later Moray House College of Education).
 Thomson employed Ledermann as a mathematical assistant on the Carnegie-funded project that led to his seminal book The Factorial Analysis of Human Ability.